Zero Install

 • All feeds needed to run the program.

-• All GPGs keys signing the feeds.
+• All GPG keys signing the feeds.

 • All selected implementations (versions).